Feasting on Local Food in Georgia – Exploring the Caucasus

 Badridzhani Nigvsit (eggplant with spicy walnut sauce)

 A very tasty vegetarian dish combining some of my favourite ingredients.
-I look forward to perfecting this dish at home!
+Possibly my topmost favourite food in Georgia and a dish I hope to replicate at home!

 Shkmeruli (chicken cooked in a milk and garlic sauce)

 We ordered this dish every time we saw it on a menu.
-Fresh bread soaked in the leftover hot milky garlic sauce is the ultimate Georgian comfort food.
+Fresh bread soaked in the leftover hot milky garlic sauce is the ultimate comfort food in Georgia.